Energinet-DataHub/ARCHIVED-geh-charges/docs/business-processes/change-of-fee.md

 A fee is a price for a single service or task at a given date.
 The business process _change of fee_ enables a system operator or grid access provider to manage fees.

-Association of fees to metering points are performed using other business process (BRS-037).
+Association of fees to metering points are performed using business process _Settlement master data for a metering point – subscription, fee and tariff links_.

 The following sequence diagram shows the exchange of messages in this process.